mikehostetler/openatrium/README.txt

 Internet Explorer 6 is not supported.
 Clients with javascript disabled are also not supported.

-The Atrium core theme Ginkgo is designed for at least a 1024x768 resolution, but there is a Ginkgo Thin variant that can be used with 800x600.
+The Atrium core theme Ginkgo is designed for at least a 1024x768 resolution but can be used with lower resolutions if necessary.